 Paying online for your surcharge is the easiest way you can do it.
 All you need to do is to go to the njsurchage.com portal and pay.
 Any major credit or debit card is acceptable.
 The processing fee deducted by banks for this mode of payment is between 2 to 3%.
 I paid for my NJ Surcharge last month, but I could not access the njsurcharge.com page.
 But there’s a way you can still do it.
 Let me show you how.

-- First, go to New Jersey Surcharge Violation System(NJSVS) online by visiting this official website
+- First, go to the New Jersey Surcharge Violation System(NJSVS) online by visiting this official website.

 - On the page, you will start by checking your Surcharge record.

 Note: You need a Driver’s License Number, Notice Number, Surcharge Number, Installment Payment Plan Number, or a Surcharge Number to check record.